-On Franklin Square, the First African Baptist Church is the oldest black church in North America.
-Founded by slaves in 1775, the church has a history nearly as old as Savannah itself.
+Found on Franklin Square, the First African Baptist Church is the oldest black church in North America.
+Founded by slaves in 1775, it has a history nearly as old as Savannah itself.

 Laid out in 1733, Ellis Square has the distinction of being one of Oglethorpe's original four squares, along with Johnson, Telfair and Wright.
 It also has the distinction of being the most singularly ugly of all Savannah's squares.

 Hey, you know what Savannah has plenty of?
 Tours.
 Carriage tours, walking tours, hearse tours, haunted tours, pub tours, haunted pub tours, Civil War tours, Midnight in the Garden of Good and Evil tours.

 The most southwestern of Savannah's squares is Chatham, on the intersection of Barnard and Wayne.

 Found in the old railway shed of the Central of Georgia, the Savannah History Museum is a good place to stop for an overview of the city's development through the ages.

 Named after revolutionary hero Nathaniel Greene, whose monument and burial site is at Johnson Square, Greene Square was laid out in the 1790s and developed into the center of Savannah's black population.

 The most famous house on Monterey Square is the Mercer-Williams House, where Jim Williams shot Danny Hansford dead, as detailed in Midnight in the Garden of Good and Evil.
 Clint Eastwood's movie adaptation was filmed on location here.

 Andrew Low was a Scot who moved to Savannah when he was sixteen.
 He entered the cotton business and, by the time he was in his thirties, had become the leader of uncle's company and the richest man in the city.